ivankisyov/knowledgebase/README.md

 # These are the books you're looking for
 - [youtube video](https://youtu.be/H6OQ2RESp4s?t=1910)

+# Notes on clean code:
+- bad code tries to do too much
+- clean code has a single purpose, it is focused

 # Code Reviews
 - [How to Make Your Code Reviewer Fall in Love with You](https://mtlynch.io/code-review-love/)